 Dudh Abhishek is commonly performed for:

-Panchamrit Abhishek involves bathing the Shivling with a sacred mixture of milk, curd, honey, ghee, and sugar.
+Panchamrit Abhishek Puja involves bathing the Shivling with a sacred mixture of milk, curd, honey, ghee, and sugar.
 These five ingredients represent the five elements of life and spiritual balance.

 This Abhishek is performed to:

-Rudrabhishek is a highly revered Vedic ritual dedicated to Lord Shiva, performed with the chanting of Rudra Mantras and Namakam–Chamakam from the Yajurveda.
+Lingaraj Temple Rudra Abhishek Puja is a highly revered Vedic ritual dedicated to Lord Shiva, performed with the chanting of Rudra Mantras and Namakam–Chamakam from the Yajurveda.
 Sacred substances such as water, milk, and Panchamrit are offered during the ritual.

 Rudrabhishek is believed to:

-Laghurudra Abhishek is an advanced and powerful form of Shiva worship involving the chanting of Rudra Mantras multiple times with elaborate Abhisheks.
+Laghurudra Abhishek Puja is an advanced and powerful form of Shiva worship involving the chanting of Rudra Mantras multiple times with elaborate Abhisheks.
 It is performed with strict Vedic procedures under the guidance of experienced priests.

 This ritual is conducted for: